 CGT is normally payable on 31 January after the end of the tax year in which you make the disposal.
-You could therefore delay a major sale until after 5 April 2023 to give yourself an extra 12 months before you have to pay the tax (but be careful of the impact of the reduction in the exempt amount).
+You could therefore delay a major sale until after 5 April 2024 to give yourself an extra 12 months before you have to pay the tax.
 However, a payment on account of CGT must be made within 60 days of a residential property disposal (other than of an exempt principal private residence).
 There is therefore no timing advantage to delaying such a disposal.